 Why, you ask?
 Because going outside is not as easy as stated.
 I love how everybody thinks so: “Ah, just take the kids outside and let’em run around!”
 Sure.
 It might work out sometimes, but weather is unpredictable…and plan B sometimes just doesn’t work out.
 Bring on plan C: “No Gym, No Field, No Problem!”

 At times, when uprooted from our gym space, I find us in the cafeteria, classroom, or hallway.
 Each having its own set of issues we have to plan around.
-So, if you find your PE classes in a similar situation, here is a list of activities for you to consider.
+So, if you find your classes in a similar non conventional PE space situation, here is a list of activities for you to consider.

 Stuck in the Hallway?

 Hallway Foosball: Two teams of students are seated in a straight line facing opposite ways from each other.
 Using a ball of your choice: foam activity ball, beach ball, soccer ball…I prefer a playground ball.
 The students try to score by only using their inside hand, and moving the ball forward in the direction their line is sitting.
 After a few rounds, have the students rotate in their spot switching the direction of play and hand.